 Hypothyroidism Meal Plan Takeaways

 Your best chance at long-term success is to practice meal planning and cooking every day!
 This may look different for each person.
 However, an effective hypothyroidism meal plan includes adequate calories, protein, fat, and carbohydrates.
 Aim to eat at least 3 cups of non-starchy vegetables per day, and consider trialing a gluten-free diet, especially if you know or suspect you have Hashimoto’s.
 We’re here to help!
-Check out our Root Farmacy meals
+Check out our Functional Medicine memberships

-for an easy and healthy meal designed specifically for optimal thyroid health.
+which include digital meal plans for easy and healthy meals designed specifically for optimal thyroid health.